der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupOperation](./AdGroupOperation)|Ad group operation which represents the ad group to create.

 ## <a name="withbiddingstrategy~string-biddingstrategy~"></a>withBiddingStrategy(String biddingStrategy)
 Sets the ad group's bidding strategy.
-For more information, see [Bid Strategy Types](/bingads/guides/budget-bid-strategies#bidstrategytypes).

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
 biddingStrategy|String|Bidding strategy of the ad group.
-Possible values are: MANUAL_CPC
+For more information, see [Bid Strategy Types](/bingads/guides/budget-bid-strategies#bidstrategytypes).<br />
 ### Returns:
 |Type|Description|
 |-|-